top of page

 Try this:

-Guided Meditation: Use ZEN-it for a quick session during lunch or between meetings.
+• Guided Meditation: Use ZEN-it's carefully created tracks for ways to relax during lunch or between meetings.

 2. They lower Stress Levels